Close ModalClose Modal

 Aging VHS Tapes

-VHS tapes have magnetic particles inside their binding - this is where the image and audio are stored in the tape.
+VHS tapes have magnetic particles inside their binding, and this is where the image and audio are stored in the tape.
 These magnetic particles have a lifespan and eventually lose their charge, causing audio and visual distortions in tapes.
-If you’ve ever watched a really old VHS tape, you may have noticed some fuzzy sound and visual quality.
-It was likely due to the magnetic particles within the tape losing their charge.

 Overusing Your VHS Tapes

 VHS tapes are not made to be played over and over until the end of time.
 Each VHS tape is made with a lubricant to help the magnetic tape run smoothly inside a VCR.
 Once this lubricant runs out, the tape is susceptible to stripping and tearing when played.
-This means that your most beloved tapes, the ones you watch the most, are the most likely to degrade first.
+This means that your most beloved tapes, the ones you play back the most, are the most likely to degrade first.

-Jostling VHS tapes around by dropping them, storing them improperly, stepping on them, etc. can cause the mechanisms within the cassettes to become damaged or broken.
-If this occurs, the tapes become unplayable and can possibly damage your VCR if inserted.
+JostlingVHS tapes around by dropping them, stepping on them, etc., can cause the mechanisms within the cassettes to become damaged or broken.
+If this occurs, the tapes become unplayable and can possibly damage your old VCR if inserted.
 You definitely don’t want a broken videotape and a broken VCR.

 These types of damages that occur from overuse are unavoidable if you watch your tapes semi-regularly.
 Over time, your tapes lose their heartiness and can become easily damaged.
-This is why it’s so important to do everything you can to store your VHS tapes properly and avoid overplaying them.

 How to Preserve Your VHS Tapes

-• 55-70 degrees Fahrenheit
+• Temperature: 55-70 degrees Fahrenheit

-• 30-55% relative humidity
+• Humidity: 30-55% relative humidity

-• Store away from other magnetized items
+• Protection: Away from other magnetized items

-Digitization is a process that takes your analog media and transfers it to digital files that can be accessed from most devices.
-Making your analog memories digital is the only way to ensure that those memories will be kept in your family forever.
 With Southtree, we make digitization a piece of cake by offering free shipping and handling, step-by-step tracking, and 24-hour customer service.
 What are you waiting for?
 Get your tapes digitized today with Southtree.

 Continue Reading